Hello! Who are you and what business did you start?

 Prior to launching the SANUSq brand, I had established a solid relationship with an exceptionally talented affiliate marketer based on trust and mutual respect for the benefits of honesty and hard work.
 This relationship, and a small database I had from previous ventures, allowed us to make a good start in the marketplace.
 We self-financed our start – no loans or outside investment – and negotiated good settlement terms with all our suppliers.
 Working with freelancers helped in this regard as we were not tied to heavy fixed monthly outgoings.
 Our first month was reasonable given the nature of the products – liposomal technology was not well known – and our first year of gross revenues was around $400,000.
 We launched with all our products on sale.

 In the early days, we accepted just Paypal and Skrill (previously known as Moneybookers.)
 We tried a gateway called Alternative Payments, but that did not work out, so we removed that from the site in 2018.
 We soon added Stripe, but I had to fly to the UK specifically for a meeting with the bank to get that account started.
 Once I added Stripe, and a small app on the Shopify site to hide the Paypal graphic they force upon users, we moved sales volume to be 65% through Stripe and reduced commissions significantly.
 We also chose to only accept payments from our resellers and wholesale customers via Stripe or bank transfer, thereby further reducing fees.
+And we have now decided to remove Paypal as a payment option.
+There are a number of reasons, but the main one being the high operational fees and very poor support.

 Looking back at the launch, the only thing I would have done differently would have been to gather a larger audience and do more research on the pricing.
 But hindsight is 20-20!